Help and Contact

 As part of normal operations, we engage third party contractors to provide us with services, for example, if you call us to inform us about a leak or a blocked sewer, we may use contractors to investigate the issue.
 Where we use third party contactors, we may need to give

 your personal data to them, for example, to investigate the issue and inform you of the outcome.

 In respect of business customers, the market opened on 1 April 2017 for water supplies to business users, enabling businesses to switch providers and is run by Market Operator Services Limited (“MOSL”).
 In order to facilitate this, we may share details of contacts at our business customers with MOSL and third party service providers where required.
-For more information on MOSL please see here.
+Find out more information on MOSL.

 We share some contact information with HomeServe Membership Limited, who have been carefully selected to provide access to affinity insurance products for our customers, which can help in the event of water related problems.

 We may also share your personal data with other third parties because we are under a legal, statutory or other obligation to do so or because we believe that sharing your personal data will help us to manage your account in the best way possible for you.

 We may share and receive data from third party payment companies to help you manage your account.

 We share data with the water industry regulator, Ofwat as part of our statutory requirements as a water andsewerage undertaker.
 This helps us measure and improve our service to you, and your customer experience.
 From time to time, Ofwat, or a third party acting on their behalf, may contact you directly to take part in a customer experience survey.
 You may be contacted about the service you received from Severn Trent Water and asked to score our performance.
 Please note, this is not amarketing call.